lf-lang/rfcs/text/0002-rfc-process.md

 The RFC (request for comments) process is a framework for managing both historical and planned changes within the LF community.
 The record of active RFCs tells the story of our project, our technology and our thought process.
 We believe in an honest and open dialog between all contributors and stakeholders within the community.
-The RFC process establishes accountability, helps to identify and moderate conflicts of interest within the community, and builds confidence in the direction the language and the tooling are evolving in.
+The RFC process establishes accountability, helps to identify and navigate disparate goals, and builds confidence in the direction the language and the tooling are evolving in.

 Many changes, including bug fixes and documentation improvements, can be implemented and reviewed via the normal GitHub pull request workflow.
 However,